PopcornPalace/compliance/policies/partners.md

 ## Access Control and Permissions

 The principle of least privilege will be strictly enforced.
-Partners will only be granted access to the specific AWS resources and databases required for their designated tasks, aligning with TSC CC7.4 (Least Privilege): [invalid URL removed] control objectives.
+Partners will only be granted access to the specific AWS resources and databases required for their designated tasks, aligning with TSC CC7.4 (Least Privilege) control objectives.
 Granular access controls (IAM roles, user permissions) will be implemented to restrict unauthorized actions.
 These controls will be documented and reviewed regularly.
 Multi-factor authentication (MFA) will be mandatory for all partner accounts accessing AWS and database resources, following SOC 2 user authentication requirements.